 Mozart began these operas between 1779 and 1784, but each was left in various states of completeness due to new work becoming available.
-City Opera’s production takes a new approach to bringing these fragments to the stage: setting the scene in the 21st century and having the characters emerge from two centuries in Limbo in a bid to convince an impresario to allow them to perform for an audience.
+City Opera’s production takes a new approach to bring these fragments to the stage: setting the scene in the 21st century and having the characters emerge from two centuries in Limbo in a bid to convince an impresario to allow them to perform for an audience.

 The result was broadly successful.
 Lo sposo deluso and L’oca del Cairo contain only the beginnings of a musical composition (Mozart composed just five numbers for the former), but the plot manages to hold both works together in a coherent whole.
 This is helped by the comedic aspects of the two fragments and the transition scenes involving the impresario, which taken together form act I of the Lost Operas.

 And of course, there’s the music.
-Even though Mozart abandoned these operas unfinished, his genius and creativity shines through in the scores of each.
+Even though Mozart abandoned these operas unfinished, his genius and creativity shine through in the scores of each.
 It was refreshing to see a Mozart opera with a chamber orchestra of 14 musicians, giving something of a sense of what the orchestral performances would have sounded like in the late 18th century when ensembles were much smaller.

 Act two was devoted to Zaide, for which Mozart wrote approximately 75 percent of the music.
 The characters naturally have the time to develop more and the opera’s themes of oppression and injustice still seem contemporary.